Our cultural manifesto

 This document explains what it means to be an engineer at Infinity Works; our core values, how we approach our work and the tools we use to do so.
-It should reveal what it means to work for Infinity Works and to work with Infinity Works.
+It reveals what it means to work for, and with, Infinity Works.

 No blame culture